 Helen Mayo House staff have written three children's books dealing with parents' mental health problems, each with a different focus.
 More information and links to ordering these books can be accessed by clicking this link or read a little more here.

 Educational Services for Community Groups or Health Organisations

-Helen Mayo staff are involved in the provision of education regarding postnatal psychiatric illness.
+PIMHS – Helen Mayo House staff are involved in the provision of education regarding perinatal psychiatric illness.
 With forward planning, most staff members are available for in-service lectures, group discussions etc for health organisations or community groups.

-Helen Mayo House staff also run an annual conference on issues associated with postnatal psychiatric illness and mother-infant mental health.
+PIMHS – Helen Mayo House staff also run an annual conference on issues associated with perinatal psychiatric illness and infant mental health.

 Community Support Services

-Helen Mayo staff are able to attend postnatal depression support groups, either for specific educational input or to provide regular support.
+PIMHS - Helen Mayo community staff are able to attend postnatal depression support groups, either for specific educational input or to provide regular support.